milewska/Milewska.github.io/README.md

 # Life Dance Timeline

 A single-page React application for visualizing the sacred rhythm of your life.
-Upload a CSV of life phases and explore them on an interactive timeline with optional AI-powered reflections via Google's Gemini API.
+Connect directly to an Airtable base and explore its tables on an interactive timeline with optional AI-powered reflections via Google's Gemini API.

 ## Setup